lumicks/pylake/docs/tutorial/force_calibration.rst

 This approximation is reasonable, when the bead is far from the surface.

 When approaching the surface, the drag experienced by the bead depends on the distance between the bead and the surface of the flow cell.
-An approximate expression for the frequency dependent drag coefficient is then given by :cite:`tolic2006calibration`:
+An approximate expression for the frequency dependent drag is then given by :cite:`tolic2006calibration`:

 .. math::